astroumd/VelFieSmo/README.md

 ## Installation

+The following packages will be needed

-Your python should have astropy, specutils, pyspeckit.
+     * python: should have astropy, specutils, pyspeckit.
 Usually via pip.
 There are also conda channels.
+     * NEMO
+     * ds9

 ## Examples